 The USCIS officer will be asking you questions about your present living situation.
 This includes how much it costs to live there, who your neighbors are, and even what furniture is inside.
 If you and your spouse give different answers to the same question, it may be taken as a sign that you don’t share a residence.

-Green Card Marriage Interview Questions About Your Lifestyle
+Green Card Through Marriage Interview Questions About Your Lifestyle

 - Who gets up first?
 At what time?